Writers Write creates blogging resources and shares blog writing tips. In this post, I look at 11 reasons why I won’t be returning to your blog.

-We all want to make money from our blogs, but overdoing it makes us look desperate.
-Blogs with pop-up ads, adverts that break up the text, flashing sidebars and Google Adsense everywhere, are a huge turn-off for me.
+We all want to make money from our blogs, but try not to overdo it.
+Blogs with pop-up ads, flashing sidebars, and Google Adsense everywhere, are a huge turn-off for me.
 If you want to make money from your blog, you will find some great advice here.
 Choose a great platform like Adthrive to help you place adverts properly.

 9. Errors, errors everywhere